Health and safety while abroad

-Queen Mary follows the UK Government's Foreign Travel Advice updated by the Foreign & Commonwealth Office (FCO) in determining which university-managed mobility experiences are allowed to take place.
+Queen Mary follows the UK Government's Foreign Travel Advice updated by the Foreign, Commonwealth & Development Office (FCDO) in determining which university-managed mobility experiences are allowed to take place.
 Consequently, Queen Mary's Insurance policy only covers students where: a) the UK Government currently allows travel to the specific destination, b) the host institution is still running the particular mobility programme, and c) the student has completed the mandatory registration for Queen Mary's Insurance cover.

 In collaboration with senior management and our partners abroad, the Global Opportunities Office communicates any cancellation decisions to prospective or mobile students in real time as and when necessary.
 Nevertheless, the Global Opportunities Office reminds prospective and mobile students that:

-- FCO guidance and recommendations are subject to change at short notice and typically with immediate effect;
+- FCDO guidance and recommendations are subject to change at short notice and typically with immediate effect;

 For further information regarding COVID-19, please consult Queen Mary's dedicated webpage: https://www.qmul.ac.uk/coronavirus/